 Why Is Gambling Considered A Taboo? – Society Vs Betting

-I’ve asked myself: is there any particular reason that so many people consider gambling a taboo?
+I’ve asked myself: is there any particular reason why so many people consider gambling a taboo?
 Is it really so different from other, more accepted, forms of betting?

-Trading and gambling are similar in that they both involve taking calculated risks in order to generate a capital gain; neither approach produces a new product or service.
-Yet within our society gamblers continue to be seen in a more negative light than traders from a financial background.
+Trading and gambling are similar in that they both involve taking calculated risks to generate a capital gain; neither produces a new product or service.
+Yet within our society, gamblers continue to be viewed in a more negative light than traders from a financial background.

 In this post I explore the social factors that contribute to this bias.